adc17/CV/README.md

 #### Analytical Thinker

 I have always enjoyed puzzles and logical thinking, and studying philosophy took my abilities to the next level.
-At Oxford, philosophy was taught as a deeply analytical subject, and I dissected issues in a way that is very similar to my approach when programming.
-I learnt to think critically, question my assumptions, and submit my ideas to rigorous logical analysis.
-I was in part drawn to coding because it let me develop my analytical thinking in a new, more personally fulfilling way.
+Philosophy is a deeply analytical subject, and it dissects issues in a way that is very similar to one's approach when programming.
+Thanks to philosophy, I learnt to think critically, question my assumptions, and submit my ideas to rigorous logical analysis.
+Coding has let me develop this analytically approach in a way I find more personally fulfilling.

 #### Strong Collaborator

 I was trained by my university counselling service to support fellow students.
 This involved 30 hours of training in effective listening and assertive communication, followed by a year of supervision whilst working in the role.
 As a result, I can conduct myself both respectfully and straightforwardly when working collaboratively.

 More recently, I have written copy to communicate effectively with customers, and I have worked with authors on poetry and novels.
 I have also done plenty of programming at Makers Academy.
-Pairing has been one of the surprise delights of learning to code—I did not realize it was such a common working method, and I am thrilled that it is now standard industry practice.
+Pairing has been one of the surprise delights of learning to code—I did not realize it was such a common approach, and I am thrilled that it is now standard industry practice.

 #### Another Skill